How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 As director of Visit Mass, I developed and implemented tourism programs that led to a 30% increase in international visitors to Massachusetts in 2019.
 I am excited about the opportunity to bring my strategic planning and leadership experience to Global Travel Co., a company I admire for its innovative approach to expanding international tourism and creating unforgettable travel experiences.
 I am confident that my background in program development, marketing strategy, and stakeholder collaboration aligns perfectly with this role and will allow me to drive meaningful results for your team.

-Tell a story about why you are applying.
+Tell a story about why you’re applying.
 Discuss how your passion and motivation have driven your career choices and how they align with the position and company.
 For example:

 STEP 7

-Your cover letter should include one or two body paragraphs that explain why you’re the best candidate for the job.
+Write one to three body paragraphs that explain why you’re the best candidate for the job with specific examples.
 Here are a few key tips to keep in mind:

-• If you have work experience in your target role or industry, highlight your key accomplishments and use numbers to quantify your impact.
+• If you have work experience in your target role or industry, showcase your key accomplishments and quantify your impact with specific results.

 • If you’re applying for your first job, connect the new opportunity with a personal or school project, extracurricular activity, or internship.